woossi0/suite/docs/usermanual/source/installation/redhat/upgrade.rst

 Install new Suite
 ~~~~~~~~~~~~~~~~~

 You may now install the new version of OpenGeo Suite.
-See :ref:`installation.linux.redhat` for details.
+See :ref:`installation.redhat.install` for details.

 Restore PostGIS databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~